 Our hospitals also build upon programs championed by our Healing Culture Council.
 These ongoing initiatives feature events and activities that promote connection, healing, diversity, empowerment and creativity, thereby helping build and sustain community within our walls.
 Learn more about our commitment to championing a diverse and inclusive workplace >

-Atlantic Health System’s commitment to providing LGBT patient-centered care has been recognized by the Human Rights Campaign (HRC) Foundation.
-HRC’s Healthcare Equality Index named Morristown Medical Center, Overlook Medical Center, Newton Medical Center and Goryeb Children's Hospital as Leaders in LGBT Healthcare Equality.
-This index measures patient non-discrimination, equal visitation rights, employment non-discrimination, and training in LGBT patient-centered care.
+Atlantic Health System’s commitment to providing LGBTQ patient-centered care has been recognized by the Human Rights Campaign (HRC) Foundation.
+HRC’s Healthcare Equality Index named Morristown Medical Center, Overlook Medical Center, Newton Medical Center and Goryeb Children's Hospital as Leaders in LGBTQ Healthcare Equality.
+This index measures patient non-discrimination, equal visitation rights, employment non-discrimination, and training in LGBTQ patient-centered care.

 Local and Regional Resources for LGBTQ Youth and Families